Shawn-Ng/basic-statistics/R-timeSeries.md

 ```

 ### Stationary
-This means that the autocorrelation for any particular lag is the same regardless of where we are in time. <u>Mean, variance, covariance constant for all t</u>.
+This means that the autocorrelation for any particular lag is the same regardless of where we are in time. __Mean, variance, covariance constant for all t__.

 - Are parsimonious
 - Has distributional stability over time

-**Observed time series**:
+__Observed time series__:

 - Fluctuate randomly
 - Behave similarly from 1 time period to the next
-- Can modeled with <u>fewer params</u>
+- Can modeled with __fewer params__

 ```r
 # Convert WN data to RW, vice-versa